-In this FAQ we cover the essentials about: Picosure lasers, side effects, after care and some interesting facts about what’s ahead.
+In this FAQ we cover the essentials about Picosure lasers, side effects, aftercare and some interesting facts about what’s ahead.
 If there’s anything else on your mind regarding your laser tattoo removal just get in touch here.
 We are happy to answer any questions you have.

 1. How does PicoSure laser tattoo removal work?

 Traditional lasers used for tattoo removal rely on heat placed on the pigment of the tattoo and the surrounding tissue.
-The ultra-short pulse of energy from a PicoSure laser can go beyond this, creating an intense photomechanical effect that shatters the target ink into tiny particles that are easily eliminated by the body.
+The ultra-short pulse of energy from a PicoSure laser can go beyond this, creating an intense photomechanical effect that shatters the target ink into tiny particles that are quickly eliminated by the body.

 2. How many treatments does it take to remove a tattoo?

 Every tattoo responds differently due to many variables: ink colours, their chemical compositions, depth, the density of ink, skin type and individual immune system factors.
 So, it’s hard to be exact.

 During your consultation, we will estimate the number of tattoo removal sessions are needed to remove your tattoo.
 Generally, PicoSure laser treatment usually will work 3 x faster than any other laser treatment.
 In some cases, a black ink tattoo leaves in just 3-4 sessions.